For the Love of God: Exhibition

 On 1 June 2007, For the Love of God went on display in an illuminated glass case in a darkened room on the top floor of the White Cube gallery in St James's, London with heavy security.
 It was reported on 11 June 2007 that the singer George Michael and his partner Kenny Goss were interested in purchasing the piece for around £50 million.

 During November–December 2008, Hirst exhibited the diamond skull at the historic Rijksmuseum in Amsterdam, the Netherlands, amidst public controversy.
 The skull was exhibited next to an exhibition of paintings from the collection of the museum that were selected and curated by Hirst.
 According to Wim Pijbes, the museum director, there wasn't controversy amongst the board members.
 He explained that the exhibition "will attract people—and give a new aspect to the image of the Rijksmuseum as well.
 It boosts our image.
 Of course, we do the Old Masters but we are not a 'yesterday institution'.
 It's for now.
 And Damien Hirst shows this in a very strong way."
 A Belgian journalist in response remarked how the installation of the diamond skull at the Rijks was "an intentionally quite controversial project".

 For the Love of God was also displayed in the Palazzo Vecchio in Florence, Italy, and at Tate Modern, London, between 4 April 2012 and 25 June 2012.

 The work was displayed at Hirst's first solo exhibition in the Middle East, at the Relics Exhibition of Doha, Qatar from 10 October 2013 to 22 January 2014.

 Between 16 September and 15 November 2015 the skull was displayed at Astrup Fearnley Museum of Modern Art in Oslo, Norway.

-Between 26 October 2023 and 28 January 2024 the skull is displayed at the Museum of Urban and Contemporary Art in Munich, Germany.
+Between 26 October 2023 and 28 January 2024 the skull was displayed at the Museum of Urban and Contemporary Art in Munich, Germany.